Professional practice

 • Advising in respect of the compatibility of an asset freeze related to alleged funding of terrorist activity with the ECHR and international law.

-• Assisting (as junior counsel) a foreign company that is subject to a regulatory investigation in respect of its compliance with takeover rules, including (i) advice in respect of the conduct of the investigation and potential public law grounds for challenging the authority’s decision and (ii) assistance with proceedings challenging a notice to produce documents.
+• Assisting (as junior counsel) a foreign company that is subject to a regulatory investigation in respect of its compliance with takeover rules, including (i) advice in respect of the conduct of the investigation and potential public law grounds for challenging the authority’s decision and (ii) proceedings challenging a notice to produce documents.

 • Junior counsel for defendant resisting High Court claim by government department for repayment of alleged overpaid subsidy.